 A RQ for sediment could not be determined for chemicals in this group, due to a lack of information about toxicity to sediment dwelling organisms.
-The highest FBA levels occur near effluent discharge sites in urbanised catchments, where concentrations can exceed 1 mg/kg per compound.
-However, available monitoring data from international jurisdictions indicate that sediment concentrations rapidly decline away from these sites (SERI 2011; Stoll 1997).
+The highest FBA levels occur near effluent discharge sites in urbanised catchments, where concentrations can exceed 1 mg/kg dw per compound.
+However, available monitoring data indicate that concentrations rapidly decline away from these sites (SERI 2011; Stoll 1997).
 Given these generally low sediment concentrations, and in the absence of evidence of significant toxicity to sediment-dwelling life, these chemicals are not anticipated to pose a significant risk to the ecosystems in the sediment compartment.